strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_03_development_plan.rst

    * - 2023-Q3
      - Anchors and incoming links.
 Improvements of the ReqIF interface.
 Work on StrictDoc's own requirements traceability.
 Mermaid diagramming tool.
 Reverse parent / child links.
 Project statistics screen.
 Performance improvements.
    * - 2023-Q4
      - Requirements relations and roles.
-UI improvements.
+UI improvements and stabilization.
 Further ReqIF work.
+Search engine and requirements filters.

 The roadmap diagram
 -------------------

 The following diagram contains the work items at the epic and single task levels.
-This SVG file is exported from a draw.io diagram, where the master version of the roadmap is maintained.
+This PNG file is exported from a draw.io diagram, where the master version of the roadmap is maintained.

 .. image:: _assets/StrictDoc_Roadmap.drawio.png
    :alt: Development plan diagram